-In a major ruling by the UK’s Supreme Court, Uber drivers will no longer be considered self-employed but as employees which will entitle tens of thousands of drivers to minimum wage, annual leave and other employee benefits.
+In a major ruling by the UK’s Supreme Court, Uber drivers will no longer be considered self-employed but as workers which will entitle tens of thousands of drivers to minimum wage, annual leave and other employee benefits.

 The ruling in the UK’s highest court could have wider implications as other companies working within the gig economy sector will be nervously looking over their shoulders waiting to see if their workers will be looking to make a claim of their own.